ICC offices involved

-DAY 4 – Tackling the Trade Finance Gap
+DAY 4 – Human Rights, Tackling the Trade Finance Gap & Cybersecurity

-Hosted virtually via Zoom Webinars, this has given us the ability to have an international confirmed list of speakers and audience that truly represents the various stakeholders that are involved in resetting the global economy to help promote awareness, dialogue, trust, and inclusion.
-The International Chamber of Commerce is unique in that we bring together the global perspective and are the only business organisation with UN Observer Status, B20 Co-founder/Network Partner, strategic partner to the WTO, UNFCCC business focal point for climate change and convener of the UN SDG Business Forum.
+The International Chamber of Commerce (ICC) is unique in that we bring together the global perspective and are the only business organisation with UN Observer Status, B20 Co-founder/Network Partner, strategic partner to the WTO, UNFCCC business focal point for climate change and convener of the UN SDG Business Forum.

 The world’s economy is at a critical juncture.

 We must ensure continued policy support is given to help reset the global economy.

 Now more than ever, we need greater collaboration and co-ordination across global institutions, governments, policy makers and business to help minimise disruption and utilise this challenging time to rebuild a more inclusive, sustainable and greener economy.

 ICC ITPW 2021 specifically addresses “how” companies, organisations and governments are implementing solutions that deliver more inclusive, sustainable and greener outcomes to build back better.

 18th – 22ND October 2021

 11+ webinars | 5 days | 50+ international speakers